vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 movement of the vital energy, the author states that due to this movement an unmanifest sound becomes manifest.
 This unmani fest sound is called unstruck sound (anāhata).
 Before the rise of

 prāṇa, the aspirant causes it for a moment to rest in his heart.
-58. By the term void (sünya) negation is meant.
+58. By the term void (sūnya) negation is meant.
 This is the state of dis

 solution of all objects.
 The heart is known as the void where nonex istence of any positive entity is possible.
 It is essentially of the nature of consciousness where bliss, the essence of it, remains per fectly blossoming.
 It is because of this nature that it is called innate blissfulness (nijānanda).
 The experiencing subject feels it as the very nature of the Self.
 With direct vision of one's own nature this